corner box

 Page 9, panel 3

-Booster saves Blue Beetle after the Bug is destroyed by a projectile launched by the alien monster.
+Booster saves Blue Beetle after the Bug airship is destroyed by a projectile launched by the alien monster.
 This is the third Bug that Beetle has lost in the past year.
-Perhaps he should consider building the bug with a little more armor.
+Perhaps he should consider adding a little more armor.

 Page 15, panel 4

-Blue Beetle, Booster Gold, and Maxima, reach the LexOil Ohio refinery just in time to see the alien monster punch Bloodwynd through an oil tank, igniting the facility.
-Fire's flames seem to be having no affect on the creature.
-The creature is easily defeating the Justice League with literally one hand bound behind its back.
+Blue Beetle, Booster Gold, and Maxima reach the LexOil Ohio refinery just in time to see the alien monster punch Bloodwynd through an oil tank, igniting the facility.
+The creature is fighting the Justice League with literally one hand bound behind its back, and it's winning.

 Page 20, panel 2

-POWER DOWN: Booster unleashes his frustration against the creature by unleashing a full-intensity Booster Shot at it with point-blank range.
-The shot has no visible effect on the creature.
+POWER DOWN: Unable to prevent the monster from seriously injuring Blue Beetle (who had just realized Bloodwynd's secret identity), Booster unleashes his anger against the creature via a full-intensity Booster Shot at point-blank range.
+The shot has no visible effect on the monster.

 Page 20, panel 4

-In retaliation, the creature punches Booster hard enough to send him flying trough the air...
+In retaliation, the monster punches Booster hard enough to send him flying through the air...

 Page 21, panel 2

-POWER DOWN: ...with enough force to overpower the ability of Booster's Flight Ring.
+POWER DOWN: ...with enough force to overpower Booster's Flight Ring.

 Page 22, panel 1

 Booster is saved by Superman.
-As Booster updates Superman on the situation, he compares the arrival of the alien monster to "Doomsday."
+As Booster updates Superman on the situation, he compares the arrival of the alien monster to "Doomsday," which according to the Oxford English Dictionary is a word deriving from Old English meaning literally "judgement day."
 The name will stick.
-(And Booster will never let anyone forget that he named it.)
+And Booster will never let anyone forget that he coined it.

 Image Copyright DC Comics